You’re not alone – I’ve been there, too.

 A Clinician in Academia

 A significant part of my career has been in social work education.
 For the past 15+ years, I’ve loved teaching social work students at Texas State University.
-I’ve enjoyed researching, writing, and developing curricula related to clinical issues in adoption, spirituality, funerals, and grief.
+I’ve enjoyed researching, writing, developing curricula related to clinical issues in adoption, spirituality, funerals, and grief, and presenting at state and national conferences.

 Education